someengineering/resoto.com/docs/how-to/alerting/set-up-discord-notifications.md

    ```bash
    > jobs add --id notify_large_test_instances --wait-for-event post_collect 'search is(instance) and instance_memory>4 and /ancestors.account.reported.name==test-account | discord title="Large instances found in test-account" webhook="https://discord.com/api/webhooks/..."'
    ```

+## Considerations

+If you have a default webhook to send notifications to, you can also define it as default value for webhook url in the custom command configuration.
+This way you can simply call `discord title="..."`.
+It is still possible to specify the `webhook` parameter explicitly to send the message to another channel.